 The first step is to claim Child Care Benefit for approved care or registered care based on the type of care that you are using.
-Depending on your circumstances,you may be able to claim for JET Child Care Fee Assistance.
-We will process your claim and assess your eligibility.
+Depending on your circumstances, you may be able to claim for Jobs, Education and Training (JET) Child Care Fee Assistance.

-You do not need to claim Child Care Rebate we will automatically assess your eligibility for the rebate once you have lodged a claim for Child Care Benefit for approved care.
+You do not need to claim Child Care Rebate.
+We will automatically assess your eligibility once you have submitted a claim for Child Care Benefit for approved care.
 Even if your income is too high for Child Care Benefit, you may still be able to get Child Care Rebate.
 Child Care Rebate is not paid for registered care.